smajda/todo_django/README.md

 My name is Noah - I'm an aspiring developer and this is one of my side projects.
 This readme document will cover the why, how, and the what. **Why I built this, How I built this, and What I accomplished.**

 # Why build a TODO app?
-Although the business logic is pretty straight forward, I saw it as a great opportunity to learn front-end skills.
+Although the concept is pretty straightforward, I saw it as an opportunity to challenge myself to learn new tools and find achievement.
+My focus was on front-end work, such as great design and great user interface.
 This includes:

 * Building a responsive(-ish) site using Bootstrap.
 * Designing clean, stylish designs using CSS & Bootstrap
 * Creating a user interface that enables users to select and display an item
 * Adding animations via CSS Transitions & jQuery code

+Initially back-end work was on the back-burner, but later I chose to implement accounts and login. (see "What did I accomplish & learn?")

 Although at the outset I didn't know much of the above, I did know there were a ton of resources to help me in implementing the features & feel I wanted.
 Django, HTML/CSS/JS & jQuery all have big communities, enabling me to learn and build quicker.

 # How does it work?
-In broad strokes, the three most key players are the user (the person), the front end (html/css/js) and the back end (django/postgres).
+In broad strokes, the three key players are the user (the person), the front end (html/css/js) and the back end (django/postgres).

 ![UML](uml_diagram.png)